Charlotte Hatherley: Early life

+Career

 Ash (1997–2006)

-Born in London, Hatherley was brought up in West London and attended Chiswick Community School.
-Her music career began at the age of 15, when she joined British punk band Nightnurse.
-Two years later, with Ash looking for a guitarist to add to their live sound, Hatherley was hired after frontman Tim Wheeler saw her play at a Nightnurse gig.
+Born in London, Hatherley's music career began at the age of 15, when she joined British punk band Nightnurse.
+Two years later, Ash was looking for a guitarist to add to their live sound, and they hired Hatherley after frontman Tim Wheeler saw her play at a Nightnurse show.
 Hatherley's Ash debut was at Belfast's Limelight on 10 August 1997, and the following week the new lineup played the 1997 V Festival in front of 50,000 people.
 Her recording career with the band began later that year on the single "A Life Less Ordinary" and continued on the album Nu-Clear Sounds in 1998.

 Hatherley was a full-time member of Ash for eight years, playing on three studio albums, and wrote a handful of the band's songs, most notably "Grey Will Fade", on the B-side of the single "There's a Star".
 The song was a cult favourite among fans, and eventually became the title track of Hatherley's debut solo album.
 On 20 January 2006 it was announced that Hatherley would be leaving Ash in an amicable breakup.

+She reunited with the band in 2022 for a UK tour to support the 21st anniversary of Free All Angels.

 Solo (2004–present)

 While recording the album Meltdown with Ash, Hatherley began to record her own album Grey Will Fade.
 From the album she released the singles "Bastardo", "Summer" (both videos directed by Edgar Wright), and "Kim Wilde", which all received high praise from critics.

 Hatherley's second album The Deep Blue was released on 5 March 2007.
 It was preceded by two singles; "Behave", in December, and "I Want You To Know" along with an accompanying UK and Ireland tour.
-For Nokia Online, David Bowie reviewed “Behave”, writing, 'Behave is proof that Charlotte made the right decision to go solo.
+For Nokia Online, David Bowie reviewed "Behave", writing, 'Behave is proof that Charlotte made the right decision to go solo.
 The guitar part is an instant hook, that has a kind of Eno-esque quirkiness about it...
-Impossibly catchy, you’ll find this popping into your head when you least expect it'.
+Impossibly catchy, you'll find this popping into your head when you least expect it'.
 Two more singles were released to promote the album, "Siberia" and "Again".
 In 2007, Hatherley opened for Blondie on their UK tour.